Electric hot water cylinders

 Electric hot water cylinders are the most common form of water heating in New Zealand.

-You may be able to switch to a night rate electricity tariff, which could halve your hot water bill.
+- A night rate electricity tariff in particular could lower your hot water bill substantially.
 It's not available in all areas of the country though - check with your electricity supplier first.
 Before switching to night rate, test that your cylinder is big enough to store a day's water.
 Switch it off first thing in the morning and back on before you go to bed for a couple of days to see if you run out of hot water.
 If you have enough hot water to see you through, organise a night rate tariff with your electricity supplier.
-For those with insufficient hot water, some electricity providers offer a night rate tariff with a morning hot water boost.
+For those with insufficient hot water, some electricity providers offer a night rate tariff with an additional hot water boost during the day.
 Check with your provider to see if they offer this service.

 Keep in mind